Exam day

 Hand hygiene

-To maintain health and safety standards, you must wash your hands before and after physical examinations.
+To maintain health and safety standards, you must sanitise your hands before and after each station.

 Leaving the exam

-After the exam’s finished and before you depart, the Chief Examiner provides a debrief and notes technical or procedural issues.
+After the exam’s finished and before you depart, the Chief Examiner facilitates a debrief with all candidates.
+This is your opportunity to provide feedback and raise any technical or procedural issues to be noted.

 Personal belongings are returned and you’re allowed to leave.